Setting Up the SDK

 [RetenoTransitionLayer processRemoteNotificationsTokenWithFCMToken:fcmToken];

-Run your app on a physical iOS device to make sure it builds correctly.
+Run your app on a physical iOS device or iOS simulator to make sure it builds correctly.
 You should be prompted to subscribe to push notifications.